kingsleyobiedeh/obi-cdk/README.md

 5. Deploy cdk codepipeline.
 Run `npx cdk deploy ObiCdkStack`.
 [One time setup]
 6. Go into the dev AWS account to confirm that the pipeline has been created.
 7. Modify/Update your environment/AWS account variables in the file `constants/constants.ts`
-7. Modify or add new stacks/stages to the pipeline in the folder `lib/`
+8. Modify or add new stacks/stages to the pipeline in the folder `lib/`

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands